goodpea2/brick-v4/README.md

     *   `explosive`: Orange brick that explodes when destroyed.
     *   `horizontalStripe` / `verticalStripe`: Red bricks that clear their row/column when destroyed.
     *   `ballCage`: A special brick that, when broken, releases a clone of the player's ball.
+    *   `wool`: A special pink brick that is immune to all indirect damage (explosions, line clears, etc).
+    *   `shieldGen`: A special blue, rounded brick that projects a damage-reduction aura to nearby bricks.

 *   **Brick Overlays:** (Applied to `normal` bricks)
     *   `builder`: Light blue `+` aura.
 Spawns/buffs bricks at the end of a turn.
     *   `healer`: Light green circular aura.
 Heals nearby bricks at the end of a turn.
     *   `mine`: Red circular aura.
 Explodes when hit by the ball.
+    *   `zapper`: Deep purple aura.
+Deals periodic damage to the ball if it's within range.
+Powered by Zap Batteries.
+    *   `zap_battery`: Deep purple `[+]`.
+Increases the range of the Zapper's aura.

 *   **Game States:**
     *   `aiming`: Player is aiming the ball.